SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 ```
 In this ^ case, the alias of my MasterNode was MN1, in your case, it might be different.

+Alternatively, if the `startmasternode` command is not working, you can go to the **Masternodes** tab of the wallet, click on the node you want to activate and then click **Start alias**

 ---

 ## Verify that the MasterNode is enabled and contributing to the network